The Three Musketeers

 The inciting incident occurs at 14 minutes when D'Artagnan is humiliated and beaten by Rochefort, Cardinal Richelieu's agent, who steals his letter of introduction to the Musketeer captain, crushing his dreams before reaching Paris..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to D'Artagnan fights alongside the three Musketeers against Cardinal's guards, proving his worth and earning their friendship.
+This reveals the protagonist's commitment to D'Artagnan fights alongside the three Musketeers against Cardinal's guards, proving his worth and earning their friendship.
 He actively chooses to join their cause despite lacking official status., moving from reaction to action.

 At 63 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat False victory: The Musketeers successfully return the diamond studs to the Queen, humiliating Richelieu at the ball.
 The Queen is saved and D'Artagnan is celebrated, but this raises the stakes as Richelieu becomes more dangerous., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.